Amrita-TIFAC-Cyber-Blockchain/Distributed-Identity-and-Verifiable-Claims-Using-Ethereum-Standards/README.md

 [Click here](https://amrita-tifac-cyber-blockchain.github.io/Distributed-Identity-and-Verifiable-Claims-Using-Ethereum-Standards/UI/public/index.html) to access the webpage.

 ## Acknowledgement
-We would like to acknowldge the support provided by TIFAC-CORE in Cyber Security, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India in carrying out this work as part of "18CY712 - Blockchain Technology" Course.
+We would like to acknowldge the support provided by **TIFAC-CORE in Cyber Security**, Amrita School of Engineering, Amrita Vishwa Vidyapeetham, Coimbatore, India in carrying out this work as part of "**18CY712 - Blockchain Technology**" Course.

 ## References
  -  M. Kuperberg, ”Blockchain-Based Identity Management: A Survey From the Enterprise and Ecosystem Perspective,” in IEEE Transactions on Engineering Management, vol. 67, no. 4, pp. 1008-1027, Nov.
 2020, doi: 10.1109/TEM.2019.2926471.